beerd7017/dennis-stepp-blog/README.md

 # Welcome to the dennis-stepp-blog repository.

 ## Purpose
-This repository is forSource code for Hugo based personal blog of Dennis Stepp.
+This repository is for Source code for Hugo based personal blog of Dennis Stepp.

 ## Rules of the Repository
 * Master branch is production, period.